aditya777-dev/Symmetric-File-Encryptor-Decryptor/README.md

 # Symmetric-File-Encryptor-Decryptor

 > use this code by first converting it into an executable file and running it as an application to avoid others from accessing the source code
+>
+> any file type can be encrypted and will be encrypted into a '.bin' format

 # To convert this file into an executable
 1. install PyInstaller